Matthew Bin Han Ong

-Matthew Ong is associate editor of The Cancer Letter.
+Matthew Ong is senior editor of The Cancer Letter.
 He joined the publication in 2012.

-Matt’s reporting on the politics and business of cancer research and drug development has led to Congressional investigations, triggered action by FDA, CDC, FBI, and GAO, and helped change policy and standards of care.
+Matt’s reporting on the politics and business of cancer research and drug development has led to Congressional investigations, triggered action by FDA, CDC, NIH, NCI, FBI, and GAO, and helped change policy and standards of care.
+He graduated from the Harvard T.H.
+Chan School of Public Health with an MPH in Epidemiology in 2024.

 His stories have been picked up and cited in books, journals, and by media organizations, including The Washington Post, The Wall Street Journal, The New York Review of Books, ABC News, CBS affiliates, The Boston Globe, Science, Nature, Inside Higher Ed, The Houston Chronicle, The Philadelphia Inquirer, The Journal of the American Medical Association, The British Medical Journal, The American Journal of Managed Care, and by the President’s Cancer Panel, CEO Roundtable on Cancer, CEO Cancer Life Sciences Consortium, and the American Association for Cancer Research.
 He has been interviewed for documentaries, podcasts, and on public radio programs, including NPR.